Engee documentation

 DOP_GRID is the radial velocity corresponding to the Doppler shift, in m/s.

-• By default:* Frequency.
+By default: Frequency

 Data type: char | string

-OperatingFrequency - carrier frequency
+OperatingFrequency — frequency of the carrier signal

-3e8 (by default) | positive scalar
++ 3e8 (default) | positive scalar

 Details